 - Deaf (British Sign Language users)

-- Learning disabilities, neuro-diversity such as autism, or mental/cognitive problems such as acquired brain injury
+- Learning disabilities or mental/cognitive problems such as acquired brain injury

 - Mental health conditions